lucor001/qmk_userspace/README.md

     ```
 1. Build the standard Corne keyboard using:
    - `qmk compile -kb crkbd/rev4_1/standard -km default`
-1. Assuming you can successfully build the standard Corne keymap now it is time to fork this repository and clone it.
+1. If you can successfully build the standard Corne keymap then it is time to fork this repository and clone it.
 Here is the complete documentation: [External Userspace](https://docs.qmk.fm/newbs_external_userspace).
    - First fork this repository as shown in the link but do it on this repository instead of qmk/qmk_userspace.
    - Then do the following inside the QMK environment to clone this repository:
     ```